 Applicants who received their high school diploma in another country are required to submit their official high school transcripts to a foreign credentialing evaluation service.
+Applicants are required to use a South Carolina approved agency.
+Please contact the school for a list of approved agencies.

 Please note the document must be translated into English by a certified translator and accompanied by an evaluation of a credentialed evaluation service certifying it is equivalent to a U.S. high school diploma.
-We can accept credentials translated and evaluated by any agency under NACES.
-A list of approved agencies is located at NACES (National Association of Credential Evaluation Services) under: https://www.naces.org/ members.
 We must receive a credential report directly from the evaluation services.
 Copies will not be accepted.
 Applicants are responsible for paying the costs of the translation and evaluation.